The newest addition to Fox's lineup, Accused, boasts that its unique perspective tells the story through the eyes of the defendants.

 What do you think?
 Was Scott complicit in his son's crimes?
 Should Devin's mother have been held liable as well?
 Drop your thoughts in the comments.

-Brandi Powell is a staff writer for TV Fanatic.
+Brandi Powell was a staff writer for TV Fanatic.
+She retired in April 2023.
 Follow her on Twitter.